Ayushburman/Python-from-Zero-to-Projects-with-real-mini-projects-/README.md

 - **Cross-Platform Compatibility**: Python runs on multiple operating systems without modification.
 - **Extensive Libraries**: A vast ecosystem reduces the need to write code from scratch.
 - **Community Support**: A large global community contributes to continuous improvement and support.

+---

+## Real-Life Applications of Python
+Python is widely used across industries due to its flexibility: